alvachien/mathexercise/README.md

-# introduction
+# INTRODUCTION
-This web app which used to generate exercises of Math (actually it is more than Math, including the puzzle game and English), targets for the students in Primary School to do practices.
+This web app was written for exercises' generation of Math (including the puzzle game and English), targets to help the students in Primary School to do practices.
 It can store the failure in the exercises, trace the results via statistics charts, plan and integrated for award plans, and it also provided several puzzle games.

+This app also support to print the exercise out as PDF format.

-# demo
+# LIVE DEMO
-A demo was deployed in [github.io](https://alvachien.github.io/mathexercise/).
+A live demo was deployed in [github.io](https://alvachien.github.io/mathexercise/).

-The demo above does not support the functionalities requires login, in other words, this simple app supports neither trace the result of the quiz nor award system.
+The demo above does not support the functionalities requires data storing, including awarding, failure retry, etc.

-# content
+# CONTENT
 The features of web app including:
 1. Generate the quiz based on specified scope; Including:
     - Addition